No items found.

 2. Aligning with session goals and themes

 Align your closing activity with the session's primary objectives and key learning points.
-Choose an activity that helps consolidate information or encourage further exploration of specific themes.
+Choose an activity that helps consolidate information or encourage further exploration and understanding of specific themes.
 For example, after a session on communication skills, encourage participants to share examples of how they might apply those skills in their daily lives.

 3. Group size and dynamics